Nemocas/AbstractAlgebra.jl/docs/src/integer.md

 This gives the unique object of type `Integers{BigInt}` representing the ring of integers in AbstractAlgebra.jl.

-In practice, one simply uses `JuliaZZ` which is assigned to be the return value of the above constructor.
+In practice, one simply uses `ZZ` which is assigned to be the return value of the above constructor.
 There is no need to call the constructor in practice.

 Here are some examples of creating the integer ring and making use of the